Cairn Homes (LON:CRN) Shares Up 0.7%

-The company also recently announced a dividend, which was paid on Friday, October 8th.
-Shareholders of record on Thursday, September 16th were issued a €0.03 ($0.03) dividend.
-This represents a yield of 2.36%.
+The business also recently declared a dividend, which was paid on Friday, October 8th.
+Stockholders of record on Thursday, September 16th were paid a €0.03 ($0.03) dividend.
 The ex-dividend date of this dividend was Thursday, September 16th.
-Cairn Homes’s dividend payout ratio is currently 100.00%.
+This represents a dividend yield of 2.36%.
+Cairn Homes’s payout ratio is currently 100.00%.

 Cairn Homes plc operates as a homebuilder in Ireland.
 The company develops and sells residential properties.
 It is also involved in the rental of properties.
 The company was incorporated in 2014 and is based in Dublin, Ireland.